 Build Scan

-Build scans are a significant innovation in software build tooling.
+Build Scans are a significant innovation in software build tooling.
 Having centralized and shareable records providing fine-grained details and insights of all builds, including local development builds, enables new levels of collaborative debugging and optimization.

 Quick start

-Build scans are automatically enabled for all builds, when applying the Develocity Maven extension.
+Build Scans are automatically enabled for all builds, when applying the Develocity Maven extension.
 In order for you to get started properly, you might want to publish only some scans first.

 To do so, modify .mvn/develocity.xml as follows: